danielflower/swrl/README.md

 If that fails due to incompatible encodings, [follow these instructions](http://stackoverflow.com/a/26915078/131578)

+To run postgres:

+    "pg_ctl" -D "D:\apps\pgsql\data" -l logfile start

+#### DB connection info

-You should be able to connect from intellij or another GUI using:
+You should be able to connect from intellij or another SQL client using:

     host=localhost
     port=5432
     database=yswrl
     username=dev
     password=password

-## Or Alternatively

-Installing stuff sucks.
-Wouldn't it be great if everything was scripted and just worked?

-Prerequisite: Install Vagrant and Virtual Box.

-To run: Vagrant up.
-Then, as above.

 ## Running

-To run postgres:

-    "pg_ctl" -D "D:\apps\pgsql\data" -l logfile start

 The database gets upgraded every time you run the web server.